smchala/demultiplexer-wallet/README.md

 - Send funds to multiple users at multiple dates (recurring transactions)

+## Potential use cases:

+Demux should be the heart of the follwing dapps, other components should/will be added

+- For individuals: Saving accounts (automatic), Birthday present (money, messages, videos, nft), pay bills or subscriptions, Wills (hooked up to legal entities e.g. decentralised solicitors?)...
+- For Friends/family/daos: Pocket money kids, help, contributing to projects, lottery(random number generato)...
+- For companies: Payroll, pay taxes, supply chain, discounts...

 Thanks to account abstractions in Starknet we can sign multiple calls at once for great user experience (does not apply to recurring transactions, still thinking about it!)

 #### Caveats: